-The Society of Alumni constitution affirms that we serve “the global community, through an expanding and diverse body of men and women who share the common bond of a Williams education.”
+The Society of Alumni constitution affirms that we serve “the global community, through an expanding and diverse body.”
 In keeping with that mission, the Alumni Relations Office supports the development and continued growth of Alumni Networks which represent under-represented constituents of the Society of Alumni.

 Our Alumni Networks, much like our Classes and our Regional Associations, function as sub-groups of the Society with the particular intent of advocating for and representing emerging and under-represented populations within the Society.
 Descriptions of each network are included below.
-If you would like be identified as a member of any of these groups and join the mailing lists please send an email to email@example.com including your name and the name of the Network which you would like to join.
+If you would like to be identified as a member of any of these groups and join the mailing lists please fill out the networks opt-in form.

 The Williams College Bisexual, Gay, Lesbian, and Transgender Alumni Network (BiGLATA) endeavors to engage, support and celebrate the Williams LGBTQ+ community.
 BiGLATA strives to cultivate an inclusive Williams (alumni) community where members of the LGBTQ+ community and all others feel welcome and valued.

 Network Leaders: Stephen Rosenbaum, MD '69, Mark Gilrain '87, Timothy Shaw '89, John Williams '98, David Erickson '00, Katherine Conaway '09, Monserrat Muñoz-López '09, Mijon Zulu '09, Aidyn Osgood '15, Richard Whitney '16, and Landon Marchant '20